asimojs/asimo/README.md

 asm.registerService(CalculatorIID, () => new CalculatorService());
 // Registration with async factory asm.registerService(MultiplierIID, async () => new MultiplierService());
-// Factory receive the calling context as argument asm.registerService(SomeServiceIID, (c: IoCContainer) => new SomeService(c));
+// Factory receive the calling container as argument asm.registerService(SomeServiceIID, (c: IoCContainer) => new SomeService(c));

-// Register a function (as a service) asm.registerService(AdderIID, () => add); // add is a function
+// Register a global function (dependencies don't need to be objects) asm.registerService(AdderIID, () => add); // add is a function
 ```